Online Talk – ‘A thing devised by the enemy’ Fact and Fiction in portraits of Richard III – Thu 30 Sep 2021

 This event is part of a series of online lectures delving into various themes surrounding King Richard III and medieval York.
 All events will begin at 4:30pm BST/GMT and will be broadcast on Facebook and YouTube, and also have the ability for the audience to ask questions.
 For more information on what’s on click here.

-Image: King Richard III by Unknown artist, late 16thcentury ©National Portrait Gallery, London
+Image: King Richard III by Unknown artist, late 16th century © National Portrait Gallery, London